lkesteloot/trs80/packages/trs80-emulator/FONTS.md

 ## Wide characters

 Both models supported a double-width character set.
-These were not new glyphs, but were merely the above glyphs with each column duplicated.
+These were not higher-resolution glyphs, they were only the above glyphs with each column duplicated.
 Characters were stored in the even bytes of video memory; the odd bytes were ignored.
-From Basic, wide mode was selected by running `PRINT CHR$(23)` and deselected by clearing the screen (`CLS`).
+Setting bit 2 of port 0xEC turned on wide mode.
+In Basic it was enabled by running `PRINT CHR$(23)` and disabled by clearing the screen (`CLS`).

 ## References